pascal-roth/thundertorch/source/ML_utils/getting_started/DataLoader.rst

 DataLoader
 ==========

-DataLoader are a central element when working with NN.
+DataLoaders are a central element when working with NN.
 They provide an iterable over the given dataset.
-This toolbox has pre-implemented DataLoader for different kind of datasets.
+This toolbox has pre-implemented DataLoaders for different kinds of datasets.
 However, own DataLoaders can be created by following the basic structure of the DataLoaderTemplate.py.
-Since the DataLoader are passed directly to the Lightning Trainer class when the model is trained/ tested, the necessary preprocessing steps have to be included in the DataLoader.
-Furthermore, the DataLoader has to consist of data for training, validation and testing.
+Since the DataLoader is passed directly to the Lightning Trainer class when the model is trained/ tested, the necessary preprocessing steps have to be included in the DataLoader.
+Furthermore, the DataLoader has to consist of data for training, validation, and testing.
 If those three datasets are not defined prior to the training, a default split is performed.